Why do promotions in the first place?

 - Gifts.
 Food and food-related gifts are also great for building turnover.

-Which seasonal events should we be looking at?
+Which Promotional Events should we be looking at?

 |CHRISTMAS||Yes, this is the big one.
 Christmas runs from at least Half-term to the end of the Christmas Holidays, about the 4th January.
 Worth about an extra month’s trading to most shops in December alone, often more.
 Good for gifts and food sales.|